Continuing Education Unit Policies and Procedures

 5.2 Self-generation of CEU Credits by an IAABC credential holder

-1. An IAABC credential holder presents at a conference or other industry event with multiple presenters
+An IAABC credential holder presents at a conference or other industry event with multiple presenters.
+Only their presented portion qualifies for IAABC CEUs.

-2. An IAABC credential holder authors an article and/or book
+An IAABC credential holder authors an article and/or book of their own work.
+See section 14.2 for definitions Continuing Education Policy.

 5.3 R.A.C.E. credits as CEU Credits by an IAABC credential holder

-1. An IAABC credential holder receiving specific Registry of Approved Continuing Education (R.A.C.E.) credits from a veterinary education program may submit proof of those credits to the IAABC Education Program to receive comparable IAABC CEU credits, subject to IAABC Education Program policies
+An IAABC credential holder receiving specific Registry of Approved Continuing Education (R.A.C.E.) credits from a veterinary education program may submit proof of those credits to the IAABC Continuing Education Program to receive comparable IAABC CEU credits, subject to IAABC Continuing Education Program policies

-2. The IAABC Education Program will review the submitted credits, ensuring they pertain to behavior, and will issue IAABC CEUs to the credential holder on a case by case basis.
-The IAABC Education Program has the final authority to accept or deny R.A.C.E. credits based on its determination
+The IAABC Continuing Education Program will review the submitted credits, ensuring their focus on behavior, and will issue IAABC CEUs to the credential holder on a case by case basis.
+The IAABC Continuing Education Program has the final authority to accept or deny R.A.C.E. credits based on its determination.

 6. Content Eligibility for IAABC CEU Credits